goreleaser/goreleaser/www/docs/customization/build.md

     #
     # Defaults to `false`.
     no_unique_dist_dir: true

+    # By default, GoReleaser will check if the main filepath has a main function.
+    # This can be used to skip that check, in case you're building tests, for example.
+    #
+    # Defaults to `false`.
+    no_main_check: true

     # Builder allows you to use a different build implementation.
     # This is a GoReleaser Pro feature.